kzisme/site/_posts/2016-10-06-how-to-dotfiles.markdown

 ```

 After the new directory has been created you can begin creating an
 individual directory for each program that requires a configuration file.
+(I
+just happen to only have a few in this example)
-Then you can begin moving all of your dotfiles into their respective folders.
+Then you can begin moving all of your dotfiles into their respective folders
+using the move command.

+> mv ~/Users/kzisme/.vimrc ~/Users/kzisme/dotfiles/.vimrc
+  mv ~/Users/kzisme/.bashrc ~/Users/kzisme/dotfiles/.bashrc
+  mv ~/Users/kzisme/.bash_aliases ~/Users/kzisme/dotfiles/.bash_aliases

 ```
-~/Users/user
+~/Users/kzisme
 +
 |-- dotfiles
 |   -- /vim